CDRT/mk_docs/docs/ref/bios/bios_guide.md

 Assuming that the BIOS update is to be applied during a task sequence, from either MDT or SCCM, in the full operating system, there are a few items that need to be touched on.
 First, installing the BIOS update from a local hard drive is the safest choice.
 Since that is a requirement, use a copy command to copy the BIOS installer from the network to the local hard drive.
 Second, in a step to run an executable, call the WINUPTP.exe or WINUPTP64.exe with the –s command line parameter.
 The final step is to initiate a system reboot through the task sequence.

+!!! info ""
-?>It is best practice to not use the –r command line parameter in a task sequence.
+   It is best practice to not use the –r command line parameter in a task sequence.
 When running task sequences, it is best practice to allow the task sequence to control the reboot and not allow the installing executable to do so.
 Allowing the task sequence to control the reboot will allow the task sequence to make all necessary changes to the computer, including setting up to resume the task sequence in the correct location after the reboot sequence has completed.

 When updating a ThinkPad BIOS, if a Supervisor password is set and the “Flash BIOS Updating by End-Users” is set to factory default (Enabled), there are no additional steps to be taken to update the BIOS.
 If the “Flash BIOS Updating by End-Users” is not set to factory default (Enabled), then steps will need to be taken to switch the setting to Enabled using the Think BIOS Configuration Tool or the BIOS Settings VBScripts.
 After that is set to allow the update to be run, the BIOS can be updated.
 If needed, utilize the tools mentioned to change the setting back after applying the BIOS update.
 </details>